February 15, 2024

 In the rapidly evolving landscape of transportation and technology, embracing electric vehicles (EVs) goes beyond environmental stewardship and fuel efficiency; it’s a strategic move that aligns with evolving business norms and consumer expectations for corporate accountability.

-As companies navigate the transition, fleet managers should research the total cost of ownership (TCO) over the lifespan of a fleet vehicle beyond the initial investment of purchasing EVs to truly understand the benefits of an electric vehicle fleet and for informed decision-making and the formulation of a robust fleet electrification strategy.
+As companies navigate the transition, fleet managers should research the TCO over the lifespan of a fleet vehicle beyond the initial investment of purchasing EVs to truly understand the benefits of an electric vehicle fleet and for informed decision-making and the formulation of a robust fleet electrification strategy.

 Assessing your TCO is a starting point for deciding to go electric and developing a sound fleet electrification plan and in this article we’ll explore what fleet managers need to know about the total cost of owning and maintaining an electric vehicle fleet.